diego-teileche/task-manager-modern/README.md

 ## Modern Task Manager

-This is a modern task manager built by `Diego Tech` using:
+This is a modern task manager built by `Diego Tech` by using:

 - Next.js
 - React.js